 My Observations

-So if a big brand with a decent distribution network manages to create a genuine contender to the Niche, this gives them, via their distribution network, access to this market that Niche has all to themselves.
+So if a big brand with a decent distribution network manages to create a real contender to the Niche, this gives them, via their distribution network, access to this market that Niche has all to themselves.

 The big difference between this and the Niche Zero is the grinding speed.
 These big 65mm flat burrs lead to fast grinding without any worries of heating up the coffee, and there’s no doubt that the Oro is going to grind faster, at around 2.3 – 2.8g per second for espresso coffee grinding vs around 1.5 – 1.8g per second with the Niche Zero.

-I understand why Niche did this, as it’s all part of the minimalist design, but given that Eureka has brewed the Oro utilizing the Mignon XL which does have a touch screen display with a programmable display, it seems they’ve removed that purely to make it more like the NZ, which I think is a mistake, personally.
-I think if they’d have kept the doses, they’d have possibly tapped into a market of people who love the idea of the NZ but who want the practicality of being able to grind pre-set doses.
+I understand why Niche did this, as it’s all part of the minimalist design, but given that Eureka has brewed the Oro using the Mignon XL which does have a touch screen display with a programmable display, it seems they’ve removed that purely to make it more like the NZ, which I think is a mistake, personally.
+I think if they’d have kept the doses, they’d have possibly tapped into a market of people who love the idea of the NZ but who want the convenience of being able to grind pre-set doses.

 Check Price – Shop Coffee